hrntsm/HoaryFox/README.md

-# StbHopper
+# HoaryFox

-Grasshopper Component which read ST-Bridge file(.stb) and display its model.
+Grasshopper Component which read ST-Bridge file(.stb) and display its model information.
+You can easily check frames and present structure frame!!
+If you need stand-alone ST-Bridge file viewer, Please see [STEVIA](https://github.com/hrntsm/STEVIA-Stb2U/wiki)

 ## Install